cabal-club/grants/samsung.md

 > 2. Give us your high-level pitch and tell us what problem you're trying to solve

+Cabal brings chat platforms to the entire world, instead of just the Global North.

 Anyone who has used centralized chat platforms has felt the limitations of their ability to serve users' needs:

 - corporate-run servers